Montenegro Budget/Backpacker Travel

 Activities

-Currency: € Euro (EUR) - Montenegro uses the Euro despite not being an EU member
+Currency: € Euro (13 (Montenegro uses Euro despite not being in EU)

 Money-Saving Tips